zczqxc5/CASA0014-plant-monitor-Xin-Cheng/README.md

 ### 1. Real-time sensor data monitoring
 Get Moisture, Temperature(/C),Temperature(#F), Humidity data via DHT22, GET Distance data from ultrasonic rangefinder sensor.
 ### 2. Live data presentation and transmission
-Present live data via a webserver and send data via wifi to an MQTT server so that historic data could be stored in a data base.
+Present live data(Distance,Temperature(/C),Temperature(#F), Humidity) via a webserver and send data via wifi to an MQTT server so that historic data could be stored in a data base.
 ### 3. Remind user to water plant
 When plant needs water, get close to it, the LED light Fast flashing <br>
 When plant don't need water, get close to it, it plays music “jingle bell”